 11. CAMPAIGN TREASURER PHONE: Complete this section only if your campaign treasurer’s phone number has changed.
 If your campaign treasurer’s phone number has changed, enter the new phone number of your campaign treasurer, including the area code and extension, if applicable.

-12. CANDIDATE SIGNATURE: Enter your signature after reading the summary.
-Your signature here indicates that you have read the following summary of the nepotism law; that you are aware of your responsibility to file timely reports; and that you are aware of the restrictions on contributions from corporations and labor organizations.
+12. JUDICIAL CANDIDATE SIGNATURE: Enter your signature after reading the following summary.
+Your signature here indicates that you are aware of your responsibility to file timely reports, that you have read the following summary of the nepotism law, and that you are aware of the restrictions on contributions from corporations and labor organizations.

 The Texas nepotism law (Government Code, chapter 573) imposes certain restrictions on both officeholders and candidates.
 You should consult the statute in regard to the restrictions applicable to officeholders.

 A candidate may not take an affirmative action to influence an employee of the office to which the candidate seeks election in regard to the appointment, confirmation, employment or employment conditions of an individual who is related to the candidate within a prohibited degree.